stas00/the-art-of-debugging/methodology.md

+# Methodology

-# Quick Iterations, Small Payload
+## Quick Iterations, Small Payload

-## The most important needs of successful debugging
+The most important needs of successful debugging

 There are just 2 needs: